For best experience please turn on javascript and use a modern browser!

 Study abroad

 Students may choose to take a semester abroad at one of AUC's partner institutes or at one of UvA/VU's exchange partners.
-Students will typically study abroad during the second semester of their second year or the first semester of their third year.
+Students can study abroad during the second semester of their second year or the first semester of their third year.
 Depending on their choice of destination, students may take courses that count toward their major requirements or as electives.

 Taking off-campus courses at VU or the UvA